MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

  1. Select an existing unused extension attribute in Microsoft Entra ID, or extend the Microsoft Entra user schema with a new attribute.
  1. Populate that attribute on all the users in Microsoft Entra ID with data from an authoritative source, such as the application or an HR system.
 If the users are synchronized from Windows Server AD or provisioned from an HR system, you may need to make that change in that upstream source.
- 1. Update the [Microsoft Entra application provisioning attribute-mappings configuration](~/identity/app-provisioning/customize-application-attributes.md) to have this attribute be included in the matching rule.
+ 1. Update the [Microsoft Entra application provisioning attribute-mappings configuration](~/identity/app-provisioning/customize-application-attributes.md) and include this attribute in the matching rule.

 ### Change matching rules to a different attribute already populated in Microsoft Entra ID

 The default matching rules for applications in the application gallery rely upon attributes that are commonly present on all Microsoft Entra ID users in all Microsoft customers, such as `userPrincipalName`.
 These rules are suitable for general-purpose testing or for provisioning into a new application that currently has no users.
 However many organizations may have already populated Microsoft Entra ID users with other attributes relevant to their organization, such as an employee ID.
-If there is another attribute suitable for matching, then update the [Microsoft Entra application provisioning attribute-mappings configuration](~/identity/app-provisioning/customize-application-attributes.md) to have this attribute be included in the matching rule.
+If there is another attribute suitable for matching, then update the [Microsoft Entra application provisioning attribute-mappings configuration](~/identity/app-provisioning/customize-application-attributes.md) and include this attribute in the matching rule.

 ### Configure inbound provisioning from an HR source to Microsoft Entra ID

-Ideally organizations that have been provisioning users into multiple applications independently, should rely upon common identifiers for users derived from an authoritative source such as a HR system.
+Ideally organizations that have been provisioning users into multiple applications independently, should rely upon common identifiers for users derived from an authoritative source such as an HR system.
 Many HR systems have properties that function well as identifiers, such as `employeeId` that can be treated as unique so that no two people have the same employee ID.
 If you have an HR source, such as Workday or SuccessFactors, then bringing in attributes such as an employeeId from that source can often make a suitable matching rule.

 To use an attribute with values obtained from an authoritative source for matching, perform the following steps.